Boosted nonparametric hazards with time-dependent covariates: Introduction

 \Section{The boosted hazard estimator } In this section, we describe our boosted hazard estimator.
+To provide readers with concrete examples for the ideas introduced here, we will show how the quantities defined in this section specialize in the case of regression trees, which is one of a few possible ways to implement boosting.

-We begin by defining in Section \ref{subsec:dom} an appropriate sample-dependent domain for the likelihood risk $\Rhat_{n}$.
-As explained, the key insight of this paper is that this will allow us to re-express the likelihood risk and its population analogue as smooth convex functionals, thereby enabling us to compute their gradients in Lemmas~\ref{lem:empR} and \ref{lem:expectedR} of Section \ref{subsec:representation}.
-Following this, the boosting algorithm is formally stated in Sections \ref{subsec:procedure}-\ref{subsec:regularization}.
+We begin by defining in Section~\ref{subsec:dom} an appropriate sample-dependent domain for the likelihood risk $\Rhat_{n}(F)$.
+As explained, this key insight allows us to re-express the likelihood risk and its population analogue as smooth convex functionals, thereby enabling us to compute their gradients in closed form in Propositions~\ref{prop:empR} and~\ref{prop:expectedR} of Section~\ref{subsec:representation}.
+Following this, the boosting algorithm is formally stated in Section~\ref{subsec:procedure}.